iannickgagnon/MDAF-objective-function/readme.md

 # The Objective Function Module

-The `MDAF_objective_functions` module  is a specialized tool designed to streamline the process of defining and evaluating objective functions.
+The `MDAF_benchmarks` module  is a specialized tool designed to streamline the process of defining and evaluating objective functions.
 It offers a low-code template that simplifies the setup and execution of complex objective functions, allowing researchers to concentrate more on refining their algorithms and less on the intricacies of coding.

 ## Version